Climate Careers

 To get an idea of just how many kinds of people we need in order to implement climate solutions, think about the humble, air-source heat pump.

 Now consider one organization aimed at rapidly scaling up heat pump installation.
-Blocpower is a start-up business aimed at rapidly electrifying buildings – and addressing environmental injustice at the same time.
+Blocpower is a startup business aimed at rapidly electrifying buildings – and addressing environmental injustice at the same time.
 Blocpower focuses on apartments, houses, and buildings such as churches in low-income, underserved communities, like the Bronx neighborhood where its founder, Donnel Baird, grew up.

 Donnel Baird.
 Credit: Reuters